reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

 {{% info title="IO Reactor" %}}
 HttpCore NIO is a system that uses the Reactor pattern, created by Doug Lea.
 Its purpose is to react to I/O events and to send event notifications to individual I/O sessions.
 The idea behind the I/O reactor pattern is to avoid having one thread per connection, which is the case with the classic blocking I/O model.

-The Apache HTTP client's `IOReactor` interface represents an abstract object that implements the Reactor pattern.
+The Apache HttpClient's `IOReactor` interface represents an abstract object that implements the Reactor pattern.
 I/O reactors use a small number of dispatch threads (usually one) to send I/O event notifications to a much greater number of I/O sessions or connections (often several thousands).
 It is recommended to have one dispatch thread per CPU core.
 {{% /info %}}

 Let's now implement the logic to call the endpoints asynchronously.